TOTAL REFURBISHMENT OF PAGE UNDER WAY

 This was another case of frequent visits, again because it was an was an easily reached (from London) trolleybus system.Their bus fleet in the sixties included a few gems and bore a most unusual ochre brown & cream livery

-Fast forward a mere four years to 1967 and things are looking very different.
-It's a day or two before the end of the trolleybuses and Massey bodied Leyland Atlantean 32 at the Wheatsheaf junction pretends to be one on a working to Loose.
-It displays the nice duck-egg blue/cream livery chosen for the fleet to replace the familiar ochre brown
+Fast forward a mere four years to 1967 and things were looking very different.
+It's a day or two before the end of the trolleybuses and Leyland Atlantean 32, one of eventually sixteen with Massey 75 seat bodies, at the Wheatsheaf junction pretends to be one on a working to Loose.
+It displays the nice duck-egg blue/cream livery chosen for the fleet to replace the familiar ochre brown.

 Colchester Ipswich Southend

-I first got to here, rather briefly on the way to a family holiday in suffolk.
+I first got to here, rather briefly on the way to a family holiday in Suffolk.
 The date was September 1962 and the fleet was then varied and interesting with a few wartime and early post war machines, well past their best, still pounding the streets.
-These first views are however from another visit a couple of years later, when some new acquisitions had seen off the oldest, but still the era before rear-engined buses and one-man operation which in the end I never did see there.
+I tried to hurriedly capture some shots of these, together with four later examples which are shown here.
+The rest of the views are from other visits two or three years later, when some new acquisitions had seen off the oldest, but still the era before rear-engined buses and one-man operation which in the end I never did see there.

 This was my next stop after Colchester in September 1962.
 A quick break for lunch and we were on our way to Lowestoft.
 My only record of Ipswich trolleybuses was captured at this time.
 Ipswich was unusual in that it operated only trolleybuses until 1950 when it acquired its first motor bus.
 It very much supported local industry in this and bought in the pre- war era many electric vehicles from both Garrett and Ransomes Simms & Jeffries.
 At the time of these photos the motor bus was gradually taking over and indeed the electric service to Rushmere Heath had only succumbed a short while before.
 In 1962 no rear-engined buses were operated and as I did not visit again those that subsequently came were not seen by me.

 I can remember going here when very young indeed, about three years old I think and strangely can recall then a ride on a trolleybus from the station.
-My first photographic sortie was however somewhat later, in 1963.
-I went a couple of times after that but both were before any major fleet modeernisation so no rear-engined buses were seen or photographed.
+My first photographic sorties were however somewhat later, in 1961 and 1963.
+I went a couple of times after that but both were before any major fleet modernisation so no rear-engined buses were seen or photographed.

-As a footnote I thought this view worthy oif inclusion.
-In 1963 Southend Airport was not the busy hub that it is today although, as can be seen in the background many brave souls risked a hop over to The Channel Islands or France aboard an ageing DC3 or Argosy/Viking and the like.
-This ex Corporation Daimler meanwhile is busy operating a visitors airport sightseeing tour
+As a footnote I thought this view worthy of inclusion.
+In 1963 Southend Airport was not the busy hub that it is today although, as can be seen in the background many brave souls risked a hop over to The Channel Islands or France aboard an ageing DC3 or Argosy/Viking/Hermes and the like.
+This ex Corporation Daimler meanwhile is busy operating a visitors airport sightseeing tour.

 THE EAST COAST